tobega/tailspin-v0/TailspinReference.md

 Relations
 * `$::count` returns the number of tuples in the relation.

-## The Core System module
-The Core System module is provided by default to a main program and has no prefix.
-When it is provided to another [module](#using-modules) it is referred to as `core-system/` The module contains the following symbols:

-A predefined symbol `SYS` can be used to access certain system-defined functions:
-* `$SYS::nanoCount` returns a nanosecond counter that can be used to determine the time elapsed between two calls.
-* `$N -> SYS::randomInt` returns a random integer value between 0 and N-1 (inclusive)
-* `'foo' -> SYS::property` returns the environment property named foo

-`IN` accesses user data entered in the terminal (or data from the unix standard input pipe).
-* `$IN::readline` Gets the next line from the standard input, or nothing if the standard input is closed.
-* `$IN::lines` Once the standard input is closed (end of file, ctrl-D) it produces the stream of all lines entered, without line-end markers (return, newline).

-`OUT` sends data to the standard output pipe (by default the terminal)
-* `!OUT::write` writes a string representation of each of the objects in the stream.
-(Note the `!` prefix for a [sink](#sinks))

 ## Including files
 A tailspin file can include other files before any other statement by writing the word "include" followed by a string literal giving the search path to the file to be included, without the ".tt" file suffix,